 Earliest evidences reports :

 - Usage of indigo as a dye dates to 4000 BC in Huaca Prieta, in contemporary Peru.

-- The blue dyed stripes found in the borders of Egyptian linen mummy cloths from around 2400 BC signifies the ancient usage of indigo.
+- The blue-dyed stripes found in the borders of Egyptian linen mummy cloths from around 2400 BC signifies the ancient usage of indigo.

-- Archaeologists have found cuneiform tablets from 7th century BC in Mesopotamia that mentions coloring of the wool from indigo dye.
+- Archaeologists have found cuneiform tablets from the 7th century BC in Mesopotamia that mentions coloring of the wool from indigo dye.

-- From the site Rojdi (2500 -1700 BC), present day Gujarat from the Bronze Age Indus Valley Civilization (3300 -1300 BC), archaeologists recovered seeds from at least 4 different species of the genus Indigofera.
+- From the site Rojdi (2500 -1700 BC), present-day Gujarat from the Bronze Age Indus Valley Civilization (3300 -1300 BC), archaeologists recovered seeds from at least 4 different species of the genus Indigofera.

-- Remnants of cloth dyed blue dated to 1750 BC from Mohenjo-Daro (present day district of Larkana, Sindh, Pakistan).
+- Remnants of cloth dyed blue dated to 1750 BC from Mohenjo-Daro (present-day district of Larkana, Sindh, Pakistan).

 In the Middle Ages indigo becomes rare and luxury because of the heavy duties imposed by Persian, Levantine, and Greek merchants.
-This leads to alternative production of indigo dye from woad plant (Isatis tinctoria).
+This leads to the alternative production of indigo dye from woad plant (Isatis tinctoria).